This post may contain affiliate links. Please read our disclosure policy.

 cooked potatoes in a colander.

-Pro Tip: After boiling, the garlic cloves will be soft and sweet.
-Be sure to mash them into the potatoes for an extra layer of flavor.
+Tip: The garlic will be soft and sweet—mash it into the potatoes for extra flavor.

 homemade mashed potatoes in a bowl.